sagarsv04/PracticalMachineLearning/CNN/README.md

 CUDA Toolkit 9.0
 cuDNN V7.0.5 for CUDA 9.0

 On CPU the code runs fine.

 Although im having trouble running on GPU.
+I tried to reduce batch_size but the gpu ram usage were always full.

 Error:
     Allocator (GPU_0_bfc) ran out of memory trying to allocate 957.03MiB